r3dlight/keysas/documentation/user_documentation/raspberry.rst

 Once the key pair is generated, open the application and go to the **SSH configuration** tab.
 Enter the path to your public key and private key, and then validate.
-Finally, add your new Keysas white station in the **Add a new Keysas** menu by retrieving the IP address displayed on your Keysas white station.
+Finally, add your new Keysas station in the **Add a new Keysas** menu by retrieving the IP address displayed on your **Keysas** station.
 Then click on Manage your Keysas in the menu.
 Your new station should now appear there.
 Start by exporting your SSH public key by clicking on **Export SSH pubkey**.